mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 ### Context of wider digital making and culture home and informal settings

+MOVED FROM CHAPTER 2 INTEGRATE DOWN

+Before addressing studies directly focused on computer game programming in Chapter 2, it is relevant to examine broader studies on areas of activity around games and the resulting diverse learning outcomes.
+Observations of young people's enthusiastic involvement in digital media and game making, and meta-gaming in informal communities have sparked questions on how to leverage this interest for other educational aims [@gee_what_2004; @papert_mindstorms_1980].
+Gee [@gee_what_2004] frames these informal, often online communities as _affinity spaces_ where activities and culture created around games are termed _meta-gaming_.
+He examines how shared discourses and emerging identities develop within these spaces.
+Researcher Mizuko Ito's ethnographic approach to studies of informal digital consumption and making in the home [@ito2013connected; @ito_hanging_2010; @ito_living_2009], charts a progression in proficiency of young makers of digital products within online communities.
+This approach, connecting the affordances of new online tools with the sociocultural view of learning as embedded within social and cultural contexts, is well represented via case studies and is framed a pedagogical approach described as _Connected Learning_ in a book of the same name [@ito2013connected].
+One of the contributors, Sefton Green [@sefton-green_mapping_2013] explores the wider context of digital making including anxieties around the use of digital technology by young people and and it's alignment with valued digital skills required by the workforce.
+He notes both the potential and current lack of research on the transfer of learning opportunities and learner trajectories between informal experiences, formal learning settings and professional destinations.

 ETHOS AND MOTIVATION

 The desire to complete a particular project and self-motivated access to the resources to achieve it is the stuff of computing mythology, recalling the kind of garage innovation that created Apple computer and early hacker computing culture [@fuller_garage_2015].